oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 The sample intends to help you understand some key concepts:

   - What AI workloads and deep learning models Intel has optimized and validated to run on Intel hardware.
-  - Show how to execute, train, and deploy Intel-optimized models.
+  - How to train and deploy Intel-optimized models.
   - Allow you to start running Intel-optimized models on Intel hardware in the cloud or on bare metal.

 > **Disclaimer**: The sample and supplied scripts are not intended for benchmarking Intel platforms.
 For any performance and/or benchmarking information on specific Intel platforms, visit [https://www.intel.ai/blog](https://www.intel.ai/blog).